GeekyCoder7/OpenCore-EFI-Lenovo-Y50-70/README.md

  - Brightness keys on keyboard

-Note: In order to use iMessage and Facetime you need to change your SMBIOS, with GenSMBIOS.
+Note: In order to use iMessage and Facetime you need to change your SMBIOS, with GenSMBIOS.<br>
 Link: https://github.com/corpnewt/GenSMBIOS